 State Authorization Reciprocity Agreement – North Carolina Complaint Information

 Students may also contact the offices of the State Authorization Reciprocity Agreement – North Carolina (SARANC) via the North Carolina State Education Assistance Authority (NCSEAA), North Carolina’s portal entity for the State Authorization Reciprocity Agreement (SARA).
 Upon reviewing the complaint process, students may complete the complaint form and submit it either via email@example.com or to:

 North Carolina State Education Assistance Authority

 (855) 727-2162 – toll free

 (919) 248-4667 – local

 (919) 248-6667 – fax

 Students may also be able to pursue a complaint via agencies in their states of residence.
 Refer to the below list of contact information for details.

-If you are considering an online program at Wake Forest University of any modality (online or on-campus) that leads to licensure or certification and you do not live in North Carolina, please contact the licensing board in the state where you reside and/or where you intend to practice before beginning the program.
-It is the student’s responsibility to contact the licensing board and verify licensing requirements and procedures.
+If you are considering a program at Wake Forest University of any modality (online or on-campus) that leads to licensure or certification and you do not live or intend to practice in North Carolina, please contact your program of interest prior to beginning the course of study.
+You may also contact the relevant state licensing boards to verify licensing requirements and procedures.
 Please refer to the below for additional information regarding licensure or certification in relevant programs.